 Cedar comes in multiple species that are more than 15.
 Although they are different in color, hardness, and rot resistance, they are closely related.
-Their use is on their properties.
-It has a soft texture that allows it to make clothing furniture.
+Their use is on their properties and has a soft texture that allows them to make clothing and furniture.

 Both Redwood and Cedar are environmentally friendly.
 They are sustainable, and the trees are replaced.
-There is a great calculation of the time taken for the seeds to grow into saplings.
-Trees are cut faster as they grow as much as Redwood is scarce.
+There is a great calculation of the time for the seeds to grow into saplings, and trees are cut faster as they grow as much as Redwood is scarce.
 They are both natural products that do not contain chemicals.

 Cedar requires more maintenance than redwood.
 It turns gray after some time.
-That is why you are required to paint or stain the wood.
-That minimizes the rate at which it fades color.
+That is why you are required to paint or stain the wood, which minimizes the rate at which it fades color.

 Redwood does not require staining and painting.
-Cedar requires regular cleaning to get rid of molds, and that increases its life term.
-The wood requires water and soap for cleaning.
-That makes it a budget-friendly product.
+Cedar requires regular cleaning to get rid of molds, increasing its life term.
+The wood requires water and soap for cleaning, and that makes it a budget-friendly product.
 Power wash it but with caution.
-Oxalic acid is also used to clean up the wood, and UV inhibitors delay graying.
+Oxalic acid is also used to clean the wood, and UV inhibitors delay graying.